Victorian Black Lives Matter protester tests positive for coronavirus

-Thousands of Victorians who attended Saturday's Black Lives Matter protest have been slammed for their "selfish" behaviour and accused of setting back the lifting of lockdown restrictions, after an attendee tested positive for COVID-19.
+Thousands of Victorians who attended Saturday's Black Lives Matter protest have been slammed for their "selfish" behaviour and accused of setting back the lifting of lockdown restrictions, after an attendee tested positive for Covid-19.

 Authorities confirmed this morning a protester was among the state's eight new coronavirus cases.